 Finally we would once again like to thank all the performers, parents and staff who contributed to a superb evening.

-We would love to read your reflections on International Evening 2014 – please feel free to comment on this post.
+We would love to hear your reflections of International Evening 2015 – please leave a comment.